psuggate/axi-ddr3-lite/README.md

 What percentage of READ commands could this be useful for?
 For a soft-CPU, fast-path reads would be useful for instruction- and data- cache misses?
 Perhaps much more useful if wrapping-bursts are supported -- so that the cache receives the requested word first, as well?

 The READ response path may need to be optimised, for "fast-path responses."
 Bypassing the read-data FIFO will save two (or more) clock cycles?

+A dedicated fast-path (user) signal may be useful in situations where multiple functional units share the same memory interface, and there is a clear priority difference between types of accesses.
+E.g., when the same memory controller provides redraw-data for a display, as well as servicing requests from a microprocessor.
+Fast-path requests could then allow queue-jumping, for good processor performance, whilst still supporting long burst-transactions, for high thoughput and utilisation.

 ## Auto-PRECHARGE